 Meanwhile, giant sunflowers created by Seinfelt’s Morbido character are attacking Atlantis’ solar shield, threatening to once again drown the resurrected metropolis, and WW must bridge time and space to save not only their world, but hers and our own as well.
 What happens next is pure movie magic.

-Luckily it’s not all dooma glooma, as Cheever’s film makes the most of Alvin Ailey’s script, embracing as it does the more humorous aspects of the story, and the laughs are a welcome addition to the intense battle scenes and Wagnerian sturm und drang that permeate the film.
+Luckily it’s not all dooma glooma, as Cheefer’s film makes the most of Alvin Bailey’s script, embracing as it does the more humorous aspects of the story, and the laughs are a welcome addition to the intense battle scenes and Wagnerian drama that permeate the film.

-Sheedy is marvelous in the role, embodying the character with warmth and believability even in the film’s most violent scenes.
-The actress finds a comfortable balance between action star and romantic lead, lending her lovemaking scenes with costar Mulligan an erotic peril.
+Sheety is marvelous in the role, embodying the character with warmth and believability even in the film’s most violent scenes.
+The actress finds a comfortable balance between action star and romantic lead, lending her lovemaking scenes with costar Mulligarn an erotic peril.